YWebCA/EloquentYWeb/README.md

 ### Bower Components

 The workbook includes a lot of other useful components that were, themselves, installed by Bower, a package manager for front-end libraries and frameworks.
-Because they're already included, you don't need to install Bower yourself, although you may want to in the future.
+Because they're already included, you don't need to install Bower, yourself, although you may want to in the future.

 Here are the included packages: